 The wheelchair accessible bathroom in this room was very spacious with plenty of space for moving around in a wheelchair as well as a portable hoist.

 The toilet was positioned in the corner with space on the right-hand side for wheelchair transfers.
-There was a pull-down and fixed grab bars next to the toilet.
+There were pull-down and fixed grab bars next to the toilet.

 As the toilet was mounted to a boxed-in wall where the water cistern is, the pull-down grab bar was attached to the wall further back so it meant the grab bar didn’t come far enough forward for me to be able to hold onto it to help me balance and feel safe.
 This may be okay for others with better trunk control than me.